 If you have any questions about the University’s vaccination requirements, please contact Monash Connect.

 Additional immunisations required in Early Childhood education settings

-As of 1 January 2018, many kindergarten and day care centres have implemented a new policy requiring all staff, including pre-service teachers, who make contact with children to have current immunisations for measles, mumps and rubella (also known as MMR) and whooping cough (also known as pertussis).
+As of 1 January 2018, several kindergarten and long day care centres have implemented local policies requiring all staff, including pre-service teachers, who have contact with children in their care to have current immunisations against the diseases for measles, mumps and rubella (also known as MMR immunisation), and diphtheria, tetanus and pertussis/whooping cough (also known as dTpa immunisation).

 Immunisations are the safest and most effective way to prevent the spread of infectious diseases.

-Students in Early Years and Early Years & Primary courses are required to verify their evidence of having these immunisations; in order to protect the children that they will be working with from these diseases; as well as protecting themselves from being infected by the children.
+Depending on your placement host, some students in Early Childhood or Early Childhood & Primary courses may be required to verify their evidence of having these immunisations in order to protect the children that they will be working with from these diseases; as well as protecting themselves from being infected by the children.